evanwboyle/VRC-RoboScore/VRC RoboScore/Modules/Camera/Modes/Video/VideoCameraView.md

 - Use last 5-10 scores (chosen with slider by user)
 - Add goal control changes to overlay
 - Make model load while app opens up so it is instantly ready for use
+- Fix reference being broken on portrait, up and down
+- Fix camera being broken on up and down
+- Fix LG CZ in regular calculator
+- add park zones and auton bonus to overlay

 ## Overlay Logic: Long and Short Goal Adjustments (2025-07-27)